jehon/cryptomedic/README.md

 |------------|----------------------
 | make deploy-test | simulate deploy the stack to the production server (env config necessary)
 | make database-backup | create a new base.sql for next run (usefull when creating new data)

-# Travis

-A build is automatically made on [travis-ci](http://www.travis-ci.com/jehon/cryptomedic).
-When the master branch success, it is automatically deployed to the production server.

 # Style